openresty/lua-resty-balancer/README.markdown

 when we need to keep consistency with nginx chash.

 The `id` can be any string value when we do not need to keep consistency with nginx chash.

-`random_start` can optionally be set when initializing `resty.roundrobin`.
-If it is set then the algorithm will pick first node uniformly at random instead of starting with the first one.

 ```lua
 local nodes = {